Davidsundberg97/Chess_ai/README.md

 ## Usage

-To train the model, run the `train` function with your training data and labels.
+To train the model, run the `Node Ai.js` function with your training data and labels.
 The function will return the trained model.

 ## Requirements